-If you want to use guest blogging as a marketing strategy, spend some time on research and get everything tight that you can influence.
+If you want to use guest blogging as a marketing strategy, spend some time on research and get everything right that you can influence.
 Your results will sure pay you back for the effort put into your guest blogging strategy and you will see much more benefits for your online marketing than increasing traffic from organic search.